 To find a formula, comment, conditional formatting, constants or data validation, choose the corresponding option from the Find & Select drop down menu.

-Click next to continue to the Excel 2010 Formulas Tab tutorial.
+Click next to continue to the Excel 2010 Insert Tab tutorial.